imec-int/specifi-playground-app/app/widgets/com.mattmcfarland.fontawesome/README.md

 **Q: I've seen another FontAwesome on Titanium's Marketplace for $5, is this the same?**

 A: Not the same at all, the other one is using an older version of Font Awesome, has a few proprietary fonts mixed in, and was made for Titanium, not Alloy.

+## License

+### Font Awesome

+Created by Dave Gandy

+FontAwesome.ttf is licensed under SIL OFL 1.1

+### Titanium Alloy Widget

+Created by Matt McFarland and Licensed under GPL

+## Changelog

+**Version 1.6.0**
+* Update to FontAwesome 4.5.0

+**Version 1.5.1**
+* Added support for "iconPosition" property.
+* Added support inside "leftNavButtons" and "rightNavButtons"

+**Version 1.5.0**
+* Update to FontAwesome 4.4.0

+**Version 1.4.1**
+* Added support for "iconFontSize" property.

+**Version 1.4.0**
+* Update to FontAwesome 4.3.0

+**Version 1.3.0**
+* Update to FontAwesome 4.2.0

+**Version 1.2.0**
+* Improved Documentation.
+* Include docs with widget.
+* Add custom icon functionality.
+* Add option to disable initial parser.
+* Mobileweb is no longer supported, but still works.

+**Version 1.1.1**
+* Fix md documentation

+**Version 1.1.0**
+* Added JS methods for adding/removing/refreshing icons.

+**Version 1.0.1-3**
+* Established symantic versioning, fixed android bugs.
+* Disregard version 4.0.3 (is actually version 1.0) - important!

+**Version 1.0.0**
+* Accidentally named version 4.0.3
+* Initial Release